 It was long overdue.
 It was also the first chance for most of the crew to have a proper shore leave after the two long and exhaustive years fighting the Dominion.
-Eagle hadn’t served on the frontlines of that conflict on a consistent basis, but even those missions which at first glance had appeared to take them away from the ongoing struggle for survival, had more often than not turned out to be just as taxing on the ship and her crew.
+Eagle hadn’t served on the frontlines of that conflict on a consistent basis, but even those missions which at first glance had appeared to take them away from the ongoing struggle for survival had more often than not turned out to be just as taxing on the ship and her crew.
 Emotionally as well as physically.

-In fact their previous first officer, a man Michael had considered not just a fellow officer but a friend as well, had lost his life in one of those missions and so had many others.
+In fact, their previous first officer, a man Michael had considered not just a fellow officer but a friend as well, had lost his life in one of those missions and so had many others.

 The latest reports from Counselor Trenira had shown that the war years had taken a heavy toll on the crew.
-Of course Michael didn’t need a report to witness this first hand.
+Of course, Michael didn’t need a report to witness this first hand.

-He turned away from the windows of the observation lounge to see the tired faced of the men and women who made up his senior crew and who sat at the long dark glass and wood-trimmed conference table.
+He turned away from the windows of the observation lounge to see the tired-faced of the men and women who made up his senior crew and who sat at the long dark glass and wood-trimmed conference table.

 This crew desperately needed a break, a chance to reconnect with everything they had come so very close to give their own lives to protect.
 They needed a break or they would run the risk of breaking themselves.

 And the same could be said for the ship.
 Eagle had performed admirably over the last two and a half years; she had shown her mettle and toughness time and time again.
-But even the most resilient starship could only take so much, have so many patch repairs after countless encounters with enemies determined to turn her into scrap metal before she stopped functioning all together.
+But even the most resilient starship could only take so much, have so many patch repairs after countless encounters with enemies determined to turn her into scrap metal before she stopped functioning altogether.

 The signs were all there.
-The once pristine hull was porch marked throughout her saucer and engineering section; a number of corridors and rooms were still so damaged, they were near uninhabitable and had to be sealed off, and the deck plates groaned and rattled every time the ship jumped to warp, as if writhing in anguish at having to exert the effort.
+The once pristine hull was pockmarked throughout her saucer and engineering section; a number of corridors and rooms were still so damaged, they were near uninhabitable and had to be sealed off, and the deck plates groaned and rattled every time the ship jumped to warp, as if writhing in anguish at having to exert the effort.

 After having commanded her for nearly five years, Eagle had become more than a home to Michael and those who crewed her.
 She had become an extension of their being and it pained him to see her suffering just as much as it troubled him to see any member of his crew in such a state.

-He looked towards his red-haired Trill first officer as he took his chair at the end of the table, letting her know to continue with meeting.
+He looked towards his red-haired Trill first officer as he took his chair at the end of the table, letting her know to continue with the meeting.